-The question paper will be divided into four sections:

-Section-A: The question of theoretical nature will be set from Section-A of the syllabus with internal choice and it will consist of 8 marks.

-Section-B: Two comprehension passages will be given to the students based on the Section-B and the candidates will have to attempt one carrying 8 marks.

-Section-C: Two questions will be given based on the topics given in the Section-C and the candidates will have to attempt one carrying 8 marks.

-Section-D: One out of the two questions will have to be attempted by the candidates based on the topics given in Section-D of the syllabus.
+- Section-A: Two questions of theoretical nature will be set from Unit I of the syllabus and the candidates will have to attempt one carrying 8 marks. - Section-B: Two comprehension passages will be given to the students based on the Unit II and the candidates will have to attempt one carrying 8 marks. - Section-C: Two questions will be given based on the topics given in the Unit III and the candidates will have to attempt one carrying 8 marks. - Section-D: One out of the two questions will have to be attempted by the candidates based on the topics given in Unit IV of the syllabus.
 It will carry 8 marks.